fareegith/Disease-Prediction/README.md

 # Disease-Prediction
-//jupitor notebook project-
+jupitor notebook project-
-//Related to machine Learning Algorithms using python language.
+Related to machine Learning Algorithms using python language.
-//Its working with Pre-trained data
+Its working with Pre-trained data